 What are the benefits of inventory analysis?

-Conducting regular inventory analyses helps to keep your inventory management on track and increase efficiencies over time.
+Conducting regular inventory analyses helps to keep your inventory management on track and increases efficiencies over time.
 Here are the biggest benefits of using inventory analyses in your business workflows.

 1. Reduce stockouts and project delays